-- Be free from neglect and abuse, including verbal, sexual, physical, and mental abuse.
-The law requires nursing homes to investigate and report all suspected violations and all injuries of unknown origin with five working days to the proper authorities.
+- Be free from neglect and abuse, including verbal, sexual, physical and mental abuse.
+The law requires nursing homes to investigate and report all suspected violations and all injuries of unknown origin within five working days to the proper authorities.

 Elder Abuse and Nursing Home Neglect FAQ